qdm12/My-Computing-course/06. Python and your first code/readme.md

 ```
 - If you can't make it, you can have a look at the file `mycode1.py` online.

-### Find percentages of each product as its total sale participation
+### PART 2 of 3: Find percentages of each product as its total sale participation
 - For example, if we sold 3 christmas trees @ $30 and have sold $150 overall, the Chritmas
   tree total sale participation is 100 * (3*$30)/$150 = 60%.
 - We want this information for the same Sunday as before